 More information: phone 416-285-0368 | email firstname.lastname@example.org

 Making People Count is your opportunity to learn from the experts and get trained in equity and inclusion.
 Organizations and workplaces are challenged to comply with legislation and respond to changing dynamics and demographics.
 It’s not about "ticking the checkboxes" anymore.
 We have to make people count and build excellent inclusion practices, policies and organizational cultures.
-Making People Count 2014 is designed to show you how.
+Hosted in partnership between Turner Consulting Group and METRAC, Making People Count is designed to show you how.

 What will I learn?